electronick1/stairs_doc/source/index.html.md

 <!-- > ![parallel](images/parallel.png) -->

-Each component of stairs data pipeline could be a "worker" - separate process which allows you to process data in a parallel way.
+Each component of data pipeline could be represented as a separate python process (worker).
+Each component comunicates with each other using streaming/queues services and together could process your data in a parallel way.

+Right now stairs using: <br>
+- celery <br>
+- self implemented redis queue <br>
+- kafka (under development) <br>

 There is interesting wiki article about workers/jobs -> [Wiki](https://en.wikipedia.org/wiki/Job_(computing))